Quinn (soccer): Senior

 Quinn started in the final of the 2022 CONCACAF W Championship, where Canada won silver and qualified for the 2023 FIFA Women's World Cup in Australia and New Zealand.

 On March 9, 2023, Quinn spoke before the House of Commons Standing Committee on Canadian Heritage alongside teammates Christine Sinclair, Sophie Schmidt, and Janine Sonis, criticizing Canada Soccer's distribution of resources across programs which they testified were "invariably favouring the men’s program."

 The 2023 FIFA Women's World Cup proved to be a major disappointment for Canada, who failed to advance past the group stage.
 Quinn played for almost the entirety of the team's three matches, only being substituted in the closing minutes of their 4–0 loss to Australia in order to give newcomer Olivia Smith an appearance.
 Their performance was generally praised.

 Quinn was called up to the Canada squad for the 2024 CONCACAF W Gold Cup, which Canada finished as semifinalists.
 On March 6, 2024 they came off the bench in Canada's semifinal defeat to the United States, earning their 100th cap for Canada.

 Quinn was called up to the Canada squad for the 2024 Summer Olympics.
 They started in 3 matches and played as a substitute once during Canada's run in the tournament.
 Quinn converted their penalty kick in Canada's 0-0 (4-2 penalties) loss on penalties to Germany in the quarterfinals stage.

 Personal life

 In 2020, Quinn came out as non-binary and transgender (using gender-neutral pronouns) and changed their name by adopting their prior surname as a mononym.
 They were permitted to continue playing professional women's soccer on the basis of their sex assigned at birth, rather than gender identity.
 They have expressed disappointment with media using their birth name when they came out, stating "it's crucial to write about trans people using their name & pronouns."
 In July 2021, Quinn became the first out non-binary transgender athlete to compete and become an Olympic Champion at an Olympic Games.

 In 2023, Quinn became the first openly transgender and non-binary footballer at the FIFA World Cup.

+On April 25, 2026, as part of the Goldeneyes' Pride night, Quinn performed the ceremonial puck drop at the match between the Vancouver Goldeneyes and the Minnesota Frost.